My own experience with craft consignment selling was a completely positive part of my business.

 Sometimes professional craft artists encounter issues and challenges related to craft consignment, so it's important to consider and address a few issues before you commit to this business strategy.

 You will need to feel reasonably comfortable that the retailer will take care of your items and pay you in a timely manner or return the items to you in saleable condition when appropriate.

 A new store owner who needs to be very careful about overhead may be more open to trying an unproven line and accepting items on a consignment basis.
 However, a new store owner may not have the experience necessary to successfully promote your products.

 If you're working with the owner of a newer store, consider consigning a few items initially while you establish a relationship, and provide more inventory if and when you see they are a good fit for your business.

 You'll need to ensure your products are being promoted effectively by the retailer.
 Remember, the retailer has not purchased your items outright.
 The only risk he or she has taken on is providing some space in the store for your items, so retailers may be less inclined to promote your products as opposed to items they've purchased on a wholesale basis for their store.

 Be sure to discuss and put in writing all of the pertinent details that affect your consignment arrangement (see below for details).

 When you sell your crafts to retailers on a wholesale basis, they usually pay 50 percent of the retail price.
-There may be exceptions, but in my opinion, a retailer should usually receive less than 50 percent of the retail price of items sold through a consignment arrangement because they have not taken on the risk of buying your product as they would in a wholesale relationship.
+There may be exceptions, but in a consignment arrangement, in my opinion, a retailer should usually receive less than 50 percent of the retail price of items sold because they have not taken on the risk of buying your product as they would in a wholesale relationship.